 Sometimes, during your alcohol treatment, you can’t help but feel alone, especially when you get used to drinking alcohol to manage your loneliness.
 One way to overpower this is by joining support groups.
 A support group isn’t necessarily led by a doctor or therapist.
 Most of the time, it’s led by people who’ve recovered or are still recovering from alcohol abuse.
 Participating in their group sessions will make you feel less lonely but more understood.

 These people have been through the same thing as you had and they can offer you tips and advice from their own experiences.
-Furthermore, you’ll also have a safe and non-judgmental space to talk about the struggles and challenges you may have during your journey to recovery.
+Furthermore, you can also try joining an inpatient rehab program from New Vista Health so you’ll have a safe and non-judgmental space to talk about the struggles and challenges you may have during your journey to recovery.

 8. Eliminate Triggers